jam-fhi/metix_automation_handout/README.md

 This command builds the dashboard, copies any existing test result json files into the public directory then runs express to serve the pages and finally loads the dashboard in chrome.

+#### runDashboard

+This command will run the dashboard.
+The built dashboard project is included in this repository, so really there is no need to do a build, just run the dashboard to review test results.
+This is also done at the end of a test run, so the dashboard with the latest results will open automatically.
+It's defaulted to chrome as a browser.

 ## Dependencies

 #### NodeJS v8+